 Equipment

 We use a Weber Smokey Mountain as our smoker of choice.
 These column smokers are well built and simple to clean and maintain.
 Our last one lasted 12 years!
+Of course, you can use your pellet smoker for this recipe too!

 We prefer a mild smoke flavor and typically use pecan wood or cherry wood.